-- 1. In the left navigation bar, click Advanced Setup > DNS > DNS Server.
-The following page appears. - 2.
-Do one of the following to configure the DNS server: - Select the DNS server interface from available WAN interfaces: Select interface entries in the lists and click the arrows to move the entries right or left.
+- 2. Do one of the following to configure the DNS server: - Select the DNS server interface from available WAN interfaces: Select interface entries in the lists and click the arrows to move the entries right or left. - Define a static DNS IP address: Click Use the following Static DNS IP address and enter the DNS server IP addresses. - Obtain IPv6 DNS information from a WAN interface: Select the interface in the WAN Interface Selected field.
+If no WAN interface is configured for your gateway, this field is disabled.

-- Define a static DNS IP address: Click Use the following Static DNS IP address and enter the DNS server IP addresses. - Obtain IPv6 DNS information from a WAN interface: Select the interface in the WAN Interface Selected field.
-If no WAN interface is configured, this field is disabled. - Define a static IPv6 DNS IP address: Click Use the following Static IPv6 DNS address and enter the DNS server IP addresses. - 3.
+- Define a static IPv6 DNS IP address: Click Use the following Static IPv6 DNS address and enter the DNS server IP addresses. - 3.
 Click Apply/Save to apply your settings.